dansteingart/serveSIUI/readme.md

 `temp_1440698432627.scmd`

 simply rename the commands (leaving the `.scmd` extension) and then run your new name as the `cmd_name` in the above step.
 Once you capture the parameter values you want you no longer have to run the windows software.

+###Edit commands on fly

+IF you use the included libSIUI.py library you can craft commands and settings on the fly.
+Currently you can control

+- TR/PE mode
+- Gain
+- Pulse Width (in ns) (see https://github.com/dansteingart/serveSIUI/issues/2 for a rub)
+- Frequency Range
+- Filter settings
+- ToF

 You're welcome.